Squagward/slate-1/source/index.html.md

 {
   "name": "ExampleModule",
   "creator": "YourNameHere",
-  "description": "Our first module!"
+  "description": "Our first module!",
+  "entry": "index.js"
 }
 ```

-If we intend to share our module through the
-[ct.js website](https://chattriggers.com), we'll need a `metadata.json` file.
+All modules MUST have a `metadata.json` file.
 This file contains important information about our module.
 You can see an
 example of this file to the right.
 The metadata file contains a number of
 important fields, documented here: